InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 `blacklist r8169`

 My ethernet controller is blacklisted but my laptop also was an wifi network adapter.
-Type *ifconfig -a* to see them.
+Type *ifconfig -a* to see what network interface are still configured.

 Using the some method I blacklisted the wifi network adapter kernel module.
 But before removing and blacklist it I check if I didn't mess up finding the kernel module.